 For foliar spraying, do not dilute.
 Simply spray enough to coat the entire plant.

 Foliar applications of compost tea are often used to help promote plant resistance to fungal pathogens and pest infestations.
 For this to be effective, ACT must be applied every 1-2 weeks and after any heavy rains, similar to other foliar spray treatments.

-According to Elaine Ingham’s work, for soil applications, you need about five gallons an acre.
-That translates to about a bit more than a pint for every 1000 square feet.
+According to Elaine Ingham’s work, for soil applications, you need about 5-gallons an acre.
+That translates to about a bit more than a pint for every 1000-square feet.